nabil828/mern_demo/readme.md

 ```

 - start the server by typing `$node server.js`
 **OR** even better, use `$nodemon server.js` to keep the server running while you are making edits.
-To install, run `npm install -g nodemon`.
+To install [`nodemon`](https://www.npmjs.com/package/nodemon), run `npm install -g nodemon`.

 - Test the server by visiting `http://localhost:5000` in your browser.
 You should get the following output:
 ![server running](images/1.jpg)
-We will fix the server to accept get request soon 😉.
+We will fix the server to accept GET request soon 😉.

 - You may now add a handle for GET requests:

 ```
 app.get('/', function (req, res) {
   res.send('GET request to homepage')
 })
 ```
 The first argument is the relative path to server homepage.
-The second arument is a call function the will hold the `req` variable for the request object.
+The second argument is a call function the will hold the `req` variable for the request object.
 And the `res` variable for the response object. we use the method `res.send()` to send a message back to the client:
 ![server sending welcome message](images/2.jpg)
 You may even embed HTML in your response's string.
 ---